The Classification of Two-Dimensional Extended Topological Field Theories: The Tortuous History of Symmetric Monoidal Bicategories

 The mathematical axiomatization of symmetric monoidal bicategories goes back to the work of Kapranov and Voevodsky \cite{KV94, KV94-2} on braided monoidal 2-categories.
 They proposed a definition of braiding for strictly associative monoidal 2-categories.
 There was a minor omission in this original definition of braided (strict) monoidal 2-category, which was repaired in the work of Baez and Neuchl \cite{BN96}, where the definition is also simplified and put into a more conceptual context.

 It was further clarified in the work of Day and Street \cite{DS97}.
 They explain how the categorification of monoidal, braided monoidal, and symmetric monoidal categories gains an additional layer.
 There are monoidal 2-categories, braided monoidal 2-categories, {\em sylleptic} monoidal 2-categories and, finally, symmetric monoidal 2-categories.
+The definition was further modified by Crans \cite{MR1626844}, who added a normalization condition which corrected a small error in one of the proofs of \cite{BN96} (see \cite{BL03}).

 Just as symmetric monoidal categories are braided monoidal categories which satisfy additional axioms, symmetric monoidal bicategories are sylleptic monoidal bicategories satisfying additional axioms.
 This is in contrast to the relationship between braided and sylleptic monoidal bicategories: a sylleptic monoidal bicategory not only satisfies additional axioms compared to a braided monoidal bicategory, but it is equipped with additional structure, a {\em syllepsis}.
-Again, all this is carried out using a partially strict notion of monoidal 2-category called a {\em Gray monoid}.
+Again, all this was carried out using a partially strict notion of monoidal 2-category called a {\em Gray monoid}.
 The authors justify this by invoking the coherence theorem of Gordon, Powers and Street.

-Gordon, Powers and Street, in \cite{GPS95}, introduced what is essentially a fully weak notion of tricategory and accompanying notions of trihomomorphism, tritransformation, and higher morphisms.
+Gordon, Powers, and Street, in \cite{GPS95}, introduced what is essentially a fully weak notion of tricategory and accompanying notions of trihomomorphism, tritransformation, and higher morphisms.
 Mirroring the well known definition of a (weak) monoidal category as a bicategory with one object, they define a monoidal bicategory to be a tricategory with one object.
 This is the most common form encountered in examples, and it is essentially the definition we use below.
 These authors also prove a coherence theorem, which ensures that any such monoidal bicategory is equivalent to a Gray monoid.
+The notion of tricategory introduced by Gordon, Powers, and Street is {\em non-algebraic} in the sense that the forgetful functor to 3-globular sets does not admit a left adjoint.
+An essentially equivalent algebraic version of tricategory was given in N. Gurski's Ph.D. dissertation \cite{MR2717302}.